 Ileana Rodríguez (Ph.D.
-University of California, San Diego).
-Emeritus Humanities Distinguished Professor from The Ohio State University.
+University of California, San Diego) is Professor Emeritus in Humanities and Distinguished Professor from The Ohio State University.
 Her books deal with the intersection of gender, politics, and sexuality, with a particular focus on sexual abuse, male perversion, and state collaboration on these issues.
 She also argues the culture as the basic support of the political.

 The Prose of the Counterinsurgency.